woytekm/space-invaders-console/README.md

 Key remapping can be done by editing G_keymap variable.

 Only tested on OS X at this moment.

+(it works much faster than on the gif below)

 ![](https://github.com/woytekm/space-invaders-console/blob/main/Game.gif)